-According to PLOS, the smaller the cat’s nose (relative to their face), the more likely they are to suffer from BOAS.
+According to PLOS, the smaller the cat’s nose relative to its face, the more likely it is to have BOAS.
 Experimenters asked 239 cat owners to measure the width and length of their cat’s nose, and the height and width of their cat’s face.

 Using this info, they concluded that cats who have the greatest disparity between their face and nose size have the most health problems.
-This goes to show that extreme breeds are more likely to suffer from respiratory problems.
+Extreme breeds are more likely to have respiratory problems.

 Why do Flat-Faced Cats Struggle to Breathe?

 It’s difficult for flat-faced cats to breathe because their nasal pathway is much narrower.
 Not only are the nostrils thinner, but the internal nasal chambers are also smaller.
 This slows down airflow and makes the cat feel “bunged up.”